The 10 Best New Features of macOS Mojave

 To enable Dynamic Desktop, open System Preferences followed by Desktop & Screen Saver.
 Select one of the options from the Dynamic Desktop section under Desktop.

 Using the dropdown menu underneath the wallpaper’s name, select Dynamic.
 Currently, there are only two wallpaper options that work with Dynamic Desktop.
+But you’ll find beautiful dynamic wallpapers online and can even make your own.

 One aspect that may deter you from Dynamic Desktop is that it relies on your location to match the lighting to what’s outside.
 This means you must enable macOS’s location services for Dynamic Desktop to work.